Yandex Cloud

 • Changing settings when creating a MergeTree table

-• Changing the settings of an existing MergeTree table
+• Changing settings of an existing MergeTree table

-You can specify ClickHouse® settings at the server level to configure the way the databases or individual tables work in a Managed Service for ClickHouse® cluster.
-You can specify settings in several ways:
+You can specify ClickHouse® settings at the server level to configure the way databases or individual tables work in a Managed Service for ClickHouse® cluster.
+You can specify settings using several methods:

 • Using SQL queries.
 This way you can specify settings for MergeTree tables.
 You can: